marano/blog/_posts/2014-05-05-choosing-colors-quick-tips.markdown

 Avoid aggressive backgrounds, unless you have a lot of empty spaces.
 Make it clean.
 Nobody likes to get tired from navigating your site.

+##Conclusion

+I hope my post has been helpful to you.
+Noting: that this is my way of doing things is not the absolute truth.
+If you work as a designer, you should use the theories of usability and user experience added to your own practical experience.

-##Now some useful links for working with colors:
+I also have some interesting links for working with colors:
 [Colour Lovers <3](http://www.colourlovers.com/) |
 [Adobe Kuler](https://kuler.adobe.com/create/color-wheel/)